Michigan Tech is a Federal Contractor

 Myth: Affirmative Action requires hiring "quotas."

-Reality: The concept of affirmative action in employment is for employers to rid themselves of obstacles that might prohibit minorities, women, veterans, and individuals with disabilties from receiving fair treatment, and to produce applicant pools of diverse and qualified individuals.
+Reality: The concept of affirmative action in employment is for employers to rid themselves of obstacles that might prohibit minorities, women, veterans, and individuals with disabilities from receiving fair treatment, and to produce applicant pools of diverse and qualified individuals.
 Quotas have been imposed by judicial order, and only as a last resort to redress a pattern of blatant discrimination.

 Myth: If a department has no or limited numbers of employees within a specific protected